 Example #4 – Delete Blank Cells Columns

 All the yellow-colored cells are blank.
 So here my requirement is to delete all the blank cells columns.
-Below code will do that.
+The below code will do that.

 Sub Delete_Example4() Range("A1:F9").Select Selection.SpecialCells(xlCellTypeBlanks).Select Selection.EntireColumn.Delete End Sub